 Office 365 services for consumers and businesses follow industry cryptographic standards such as TLS/SSL and AES to protect the confidentiality and integrity of customer data.

 In some scenarios, we use file-level encryption.
 For example, the files and presentations uploaded by meeting participants are encrypted by using AES encryption.
-OneDrive and SharePoint Online also use file-level encryption to encrypt data at rest.
-Office 365 moves beyond a single encryption key per disk to deliver a unique encryption key so that every file stored in SharePoint Online—including OneDrive folders—is encrypted with its own key.
+OneDrive (OneDrive for Business and personal OneDrive accounts) and SharePoint Online also use file-level encryption to encrypt data at rest.
+Office 365 moves beyond a single encryption key per disk to deliver a unique encryption key so that every file stored in SharePoint Online—including OneDrive (OneDrive for Business and personal OneDrive accounts) folders—is encrypted with its own key.
 Your organization’s files are distributed across multiple Azure Storage containers, each with separate credentials, rather than storing them in a single database.
-Spreading encrypted files across storage locations, encrypting the map of file locations itself, and physically separating master encryption keys from both content and the file map make OneDrive and SharePoint Online a highly secure environment for stored files.
+Spreading encrypted files across storage locations, encrypting the map of file locations itself, and physically separating master encryption keys from both content and the file map make OneDrive (OneDrive for Business and personal OneDrive accounts) and SharePoint Online a highly secure environment for stored files.

 For data in transit, all customer-facing servers negotiate a secure session by using TLS/SSL with client machines to secure the customer data.
-This applies to protocols on any device used by clients, such as Skype for Business Online, OneDrive, Outlook, and Outlook on the web.
+This applies to protocols on any device used by clients, such as Skype for Business Online, OneDrive (OneDrive for Business and personal OneDrive accounts), Outlook, and Outlook on the web.

-For data at rest, Office 365 deploys BitLocker with AES 256-bit encryption on servers that hold all messaging data, including email and IM conversations, as well as content stored in SharePoint Online and OneDrive.
+For data at rest, Office 365 deploys BitLocker with AES 256-bit encryption on servers that hold all messaging data, including email and IM conversations, as well as content stored in SharePoint Online and OneDrive (OneDrive for Business and personal OneDrive accounts).
 BitLocker volume encryption addresses the threats of data theft or exposure from lost, stolen, or inappropriately decommissioned computers and disks.

 For data in transit, all data requested and transmitted by Power BI is encrypted in transit by using HTTPS to connect from the data source to the Power BI service.
 A secure connection is established with the data provider before data can traverse the network.